 Great information architecture makes the user always feel oriented.
 Designing for easy understanding and fluid navigation is the great unseen architecture.

-Usability is rooted in human factors, which doesn’t change.
+Usability is rooted in human factors, which don’t change.
 Despite the ever-changing landscape of consumer technologies and the increasing variety of mediums users interact with software, principles of usability will remain the same.

 Amidst fluctuating aesthetic design trends, UI conventions evolve slowly.
 The goal will always be to reduce the cognitive load of the user as much as possible.
 This means working with mental models they’ve formed from years of software usage.

 Great information design enables sufficient user understanding with the least mental exertion necessary.
 It is accomplished by designing for the following factors (in the sequence I prefer work in):

 - Completion: ideas are gathered or distilled to its essence